malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 at the melting point,
 $V(T^*)$ is the velocity of the interface, and $\tau_C(T^*)$ is the crystallisation rate.
-This represents a theoretical description of the points in @fig:normalised_melting.

 The classical model of Crystal Growth and Melting known as the Wilson-Frenkel [@Wilson1900;@Frenkel1926]